opensumi/docs/docs/develop/sample/display-list.en.md

 order: 4
 ---

 To achieve a list of high performance, we usually need some three-party library to implement it.
-In OpenSumi, however, we have built in a number of common components in `@opensumi/ide-components` , and we will show how to render our TodoList list with these components.
+In OpenSumi, however, we have built in a number of common components in `@opensumi/ide-components`, and we will show how to render our TodoList list with these components.

-## Data structure
+## Data Structure

 In panels registered by `IMainLayoutService` service, components render with a default `viewState` property, from which you can get the width and height of the entire panel.